 Long term effects of sexual abuse

 The victim may engage in self-destructive behaviors like alcoholism and drugs, anxiety attacks, relationship problems, not being able to enjoy sex, and others.
-They may develop a skewed view of sex and may find hard to trust people.
+They may develop a skewed view of sex and may find it hard to trust people.

 If the abuse is done by a family member, the child, when she/he grows up, may find it hard to develop and maintain relationships.
 They may not value families anymore.
 They feel betrayed.

-Sex offence leaves a deep impact on the mind of the victim, whether child or adult.
+Sex offense leaves a deep impact on the mind of the victim, whether child or adult.
 And if the offender is a known person whom the victim trusted, it gives a severe blow to the victim’s sense of trust, emotions, and self-esteem.